Advantages of Bifacial Solar Panels

 • These panels are able to generate electricity using the reflective light that passes through them

-• Degradation that could be caused by sunlight isn’t an issue with Bifacial solar panels.
+• Degradation that could be caused by sunlight isn’t an issue with bifacial solar panels.

 Bifacial Solar Panels: The disadvantages

-• Huge installation of bifacial panels cost.
+• A huge installation of bifacial panels cost.

 • Glass is very heavy.